tasb/ansible-full/labs/lab02.md

 ## Prerequisites

-- [ ] Navigate to `ansible/lab01` folder inside your home folder on control node
+- [ ] Navigate to `ansible` folder inside your home folder on control node
 - [ ] Finish [Lab 01](lab01.md) to ensure you have access to managed nodes

 ## Guide